himty/FTC_FIREWORKS_2017-2018/README.md

 ## Note:

 Our robot uses the LinearOpMode template, so all the updated files (HardwareTest, AutonomousTest, and TeleopTest) are needed to run the full program.
+Classes dependent on the Vuforia platform, such as the autonomous classes, VuMarkIdentificationTest, and TeleopJewelIDTest, require the VuforiaLocalizerImplSubclass file to run in addition to the above.